North America Carbon Steel Industry Outlook from 2023 to 2033

 Projected CAGR (2023 to 2033) 4.7%

-The flat product type segment will likely retain its dominance across North America during the forecast period.
-This is attributable to the rising usage of flat carbon steel products such as pipes, tubes, and sheets in automotive, aerospace, and defense businesses that require a considerable amount of carbon steel-based items.
+The flat product type segment is expected to maintain its dominance in North America throughout the forecast period.
+This is attributed to the increasing use of flat carbon steel products, such as pipes, tubes, and sheets, in the automotive, aerospace, and defense industries, which require a substantial amount of carbon steel-based items.

-As per the latest report, the flat product types segment is projected to rise at a 4.7% CAGR over the assessment period.
-It will likely generate a total revenue of US$ 76.4 billion by 2033.
+According to the latest report, the flat product types segment is projected to grow at a 4.7% CAGR over the assessment period.
+It is expected to generate a total revenue of USD 76.4 billion by 2033.
 However, demand in North America is expected to remain high in carbon steel products.

-The robust growth of infrastructure projects, such as bridges, railways, and highways, is expected to uplift the demand for long-carbon steel products such as bars, rods, and steel structures in North America.
-This is because these projects require a significant quantity of long steel products that are composed of carbon steel.
+The robust growth of infrastructure projects, including bridges, railways, and highways, is expected to boost demand for long carbon steel products, such as bars, rods, and steel structures, in North America.
+This is because these projects require a substantial quantity of long steel products, which are typically composed of carbon steel.

 The rebounding construction business is also expected to drive demand for long products, especially for the construction of residential, commercial, and industrial buildings.
 This is due to the robust durability, high strength, and cost-effectiveness of carbon steel.

-The transportation business, which includes rail tracks, shipbuilding, and automotive manufacturing, depends on steel products, primarily carbon steel.
+The transportation industry, which encompasses railroads, shipbuilding, and automotive manufacturing, relies heavily on steel products, primarily carbon steel.
 This is because of its strength, toughness, and affordability.
 These businesses are the leading consumers of flat carbon steel products, and hence, their expansion in North America will boost the target segment.

 Competitive Landscape

-The North America carbon steel landscape is consolidated, with leading players accounting for about 55% to 60% share.
+The North American carbon steel landscape is consolidated, with leading players accounting for approximately 55% to 60% of the market share.
 United States Steel Corporation, Steel Dynamics Inc., EVRAZ Plc, Novolipetsk Steel, Cleveland-Cliffs Inc., Nucor Corporation, ArcelorMittal Corporation, North Star BlueScope Steel, Commercial Metals Company, and TimkenSteel Corporation & Gerdau S.A. are the leading manufacturers of carbon steel listed in the report.

-Key carbon steel companies are continuously investing in research and development activities for producing new products and increasing their production capacity to meet end-user demand.
+Key carbon steel companies are continually investing in research and development activities to produce new products and expand their production capacity, thereby meeting end-user demand.
 They are also showing an inclination toward adopting strategies such as acquisitions, partnerships, mergers, and facility expansions to strengthen their footprint.

-Recent Developments in the North America Carbon Steel Business-
+Recent Developments in the North American Carbon Steel Business-

 • In October 2023, United States Steel Corporation officially opened its new electrical steel line at its Big River Steel facility in Osceola, Arkansas.
 The new product, InduX, positions the company as a crucial supplier for the expanding electric vehicle sector.